Ä¢¹½ÊÓÆµ

 The overall crime rate in Ellis Grove is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Ellis Grove is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Ellis Grove does not have a public transit system used by locals to get to and from work.

 Demographics